Sharumathiselvi98/ISO27001-implementation-roadmap/README.md

 ## Why this scenario

-The risk scenarios in this report reflect real skills I've developed through hands-on work — data integrity auditing, duplicate-record detection, and process automation using scripting tools — applied here to a realistic fictional company rather than any real employer's systems or data.
+The risk scenarios in this report reflect real skills I've developed through hands-on work in data integrity auditing, duplicate-record detection, and process automation using scripting tools - applied here to a realistic fictional company rather than any real employer's systems or data.

 ## Background